Cognitive Psychologist Career (Salary + Duties + Interviews)

 How Did Cognitive Psychology Start?

-Cognitive psychologists see psychology (and patients) differently than the behavioral psychologists or psychoanalysts of yesterday.
+Cognitive psychologists see psychology (and patients) differently than yesterday's behavioral psychologists or psychoanalysts.
 Compared to some other forms of psychology, cognitive psychology is relatively new.
 But that does not mean that a cognitive psychologist career is any harder or easier than another career in psychology.
-It’s just a different approach.
+It's just a different approach.

-In the 1950s, behavioral psychology was the dominant school of thought in psychology.
-Psychologists looked at the way our behaviors shaped our personalities.
+In the 1950s, behavioral psychology was psychology's dominant school of thought.
+Psychologists look at the way our behaviors shape our personalities.
 Think about psychologists like B.F.
 Skinner or Ivan Pavlov.
-This approach to psychology was at its peak…and then Ulric Neisser came along.
+This approach to psychology was at its peak...and then Ulric Neisser came along.

 Is Cognitive Psychology a Science?